zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    information about the service.

-   :c: The RPC connection.
+   :param c: The RPC connection.

-   :info: Reports the status of the dialogue, along with some meta information.
+   :param info: Reports the status of the dialogue, along with some meta information.

    .. zeek:see:: nfs_proc_create nfs_proc_getattr nfs_proc_lookup nfs_proc_mkdir
       nfs_proc_not_implemented  nfs_proc_read nfs_proc_readdir nfs_proc_readlink